 If you look closely you will notice the Tudor roses that adorn the chapel walls and evidence of Henry’s marriage to the ill-fated Anne Boleyn – initials entwined in emblems that were not removed.

 The chapel is open to the public at varying times throughout the year.
-Adult tickets cost £9 – check opening times and more information
+Adult tickets cost £5 or you can join a guided tour for £16 (adults) – check opening times and more information